Air Côte d'Ivoire: Fleet strategy

 An order comprising two Airbus A320neos and two Airbus A320ceos that was placed in was boosted in July the same year when an additional A320neo was ordered.
 Air Côte d'Ivoire took delivery of their first Airbus A330-900 in early September 2025.
-In November 2025, Air Côte d'Ivoire placed an order of four Embraer 175s to expand regional routes.
+In November 2025, Air Côte d'Ivoire placed an order for four Embraer 175s with options for eight more aircraft of the type, to expand domestic and regional routes.